greetclock/parts/README.md

 ## Running locally

 This project was generated using [Nx](https://nx.dev).
 That's a usefull tool for managing large-scale frontend applications.
 At the same time, it's suitable for smaller projects too.
 It supports Angular, React, and several backend frameworks too.
-You can install nx CLI or use it by calling `npx nx ...`.
+You can install nx CLI or use it by calling `yarn nx ...`.

-- `npm i` to install dependencies
+- `yarn install` to install dependencies
-- `npx nx serve parts` to run the main app from `apps/parts`
+- `yarn nx serve parts` to run the main app from `apps/parts`

-You can run tests with `npx nx run <lib or app name>:test`.
-For example: `npx nx run todos:test` or `npx nx run todos-data:test`.
+You can run tests with `yarn nx run <lib or app name>:test`.
+For example: `yarn nx run todos:test` or `yarn nx run todos-data:test`.

 ## Project structure